Will our pets be in eternity with us?

 Genesis 6: 5 ADONAI saw that the people on earth were very wicked, that all the imaginings of their hearts were always of evil only.
 6 ADONAI regretted that he had made humankind on the earth; it grieved his heart.
 7 ADONAI said, "I will wipe out humankind, whom I have created, from the whole earth; and not only human beings, but animals, creeping things and birds in the air; for I regret that I ever made them."
 8 But Noach found grace in the sight of ADONAI.

 Now, pay close attention to this: Most children's stories center around the idea that Noah took two of every animal onto the ark.
-However, Genesis 7:2-4 reveals that He did ordered "two of every kind" of UNCLEAN animal, and "seven of every CLEAN animal!"
+However, Genesis 7:2-4 reveals that He ordered "two of every kind" of UNCLEAN animal, and "seven of every CLEAN animal!"
 Why?
 Well, the answer lies in Genesis 8:17-22.
 Noah's first act, upon setting foot on dry land, was to sacrifice one of every clean animal.
-He and his family were "cleansed by the blood" of those sacrificed animals.
+The blood of those CLEAN animals atoned for man's sins.
 With "clean" animals being sacrificed, it seems that more were needed so that they could survive and reproduce.

 In Genesis 9:1-5, we see YHWH making His covenant with Noah, wherein Noah is reminded of the elements of the covenant with Adam - and we discover that this new covenant did not "replace" the old; rather, it augmented it.